anupamkaul/mesa/src/gallium/docs/source/context.rst

 data to be written to the resource at this point.

 ``transfer_map`` creates a memory mapping for the transfer object.
-The returned map is always relative to the beginning of the resource, not taking the potential box region into account.
+The returned map points to the start of the mapped range according to the box region, not the beginning of the resource.

 .. _transfer_flush_region:
 ``transfer_flush_region`` If a transfer was created with TRANFER_FLUSH_EXPLICIT, only the region specified is guaranteed to be written to.
+This is relative to the mapped range, not the beginning of the resource.

 ``transfer_unmap`` remove the memory mapping for the transfer object.
 Any pointers into the map should be considered invalid and discarded.